rancher/api-spec/specification.md

 # Actions #
 Actions perform an operation on a resource and (optionally) return a result.
 They may take an input resource and typically do something that requires application logic beyond what could be done with a simple [create](#create-operation), [update](#update-operation), or [delete](#delete-operation) operation.

-Types that have actions available have an <code>actions:</code> and/or <code>collectionActions:</code> map in their schema detailing all the actions that are possible and their input/output schema.
+Types that have actions available have an `actions:` and/or `collectionActions:` map in their schema detailing all the actions that are possible and their input/output schema.
 For example a file resource may have "share", "encrypt", and "decrypt" actions.
 See [schemas](#schemas) for more information.

 ## In Resources ##
-Resources have a <code>actions:</code> attribute that details what actions are available for this particular resource, and what URL is to be accessed to perform them.
+Resources have a `actions:` attribute that details what actions are available for this particular resource, and what URL is to be accessed to perform them.
 For example if only one of "encrypt" and "decrypt" are possible for a given file, only the one currently available would appear in the resource:

 ```javascript
 {